nicpenning/Nessus-ES/README.md

-# Nessus-ES
+# Nessus-ES (Deprecated)

-An update is lurking...
+The update is here!
+[Click Here](https://github.com/nicpenning/Power-Nessie) to go to Power-Nessie, the update to this project.

+For the maintained version of this project, please navigate to the link above.
+This project will be archived and set to read only.
+Thank you!

 ![👀](https://github.com/nicpenning/Nessus-ES/assets/5582679/1a23deda-9a00-4ec4-9d99-013b7572aa91)